Call us for a free quote at 800-937-8398

 Only the female mosquito bites people - Males do not have the necessary mouthparts to pierce skin and feed.
 Female mosquitoes feed on blood to get protein to lay eggs.

 A female mosquito can lay eggs in as little as one cup full of water - Some mosquitoes even lay and hatch eggs in puddles left behind by storms.
 Mosquitoes will not lay their eggs in moving water however, so adding a fountain or something that moves the water to backyard ponds can prevent mosquitoes from laying eggs there.
-However, once their alive, scientists estimate that they live for less than 2 months.
+However, once they are alive, scientists estimate that they live for less than 2 months.

 Mosquitoes are attracted to some people more than others - Mosquitoes find people using their sense of smell and through heat detection.
 They detect the carbon dioxide we exhale, as well as sweat.
 Some people have a more attractive smell to them, which is why you could be sitting somewhere getting bite-after-bite and your friend will have no bites.